You’re listening to YarnCraft.

 Zontee: That’s very true, so I feel like the yarn may not be the best choice for a first product.
 The other thing is that because the construction starts at the center of shawl and then radiates left and right out in kind of semicircles.
 That construction, while again when you are a little bit more advanced doesn’t seem so challenging, it does mean that there’s a lot more math to keep track of, keeping track of how many repeats that you’ve done as you’re working out.
 So, what I would say is better for a first project is picking something in maybe a worsted weight yarn that’s easier for you to see and really understand what you’re looking at, as well as picking something like a scarf that’s all one shape and going back and forth in a rectangular fashion instead of working in a different shape like this particular shawlette.

 Liz: Because when you’re forming a triangle or a semi‑circle, after every repeat of your lace pattern, you’re increasing at the same time you’re working your stitch pattern.
 And if you’re not used to knowing what a repeat is and keeping track of the increases and decreases that are just in the stitch pattern, doing that at the same time that you’re shaping the garment can be a little confusing.

 Zontee: Agreed.
-So something that I would suggest maybe as a first crochet lace project would be our Morelli Scarf.
+So something that I would suggest maybe as a canadian pharmacy order viagra would be our Morelli Scarf.
 It’s in a worsted weight yarn.
 It is a scarf.
 The repeat is really beautiful but also, because you’re doing the same pattern just over and over again across the rows, I think it’ll be a little bit easier for you to manage.
 And that is a free pattern on our website.